 How far down the page do you look when you google someone?
-According to Google, not very far: 79% of searcher click on the first three links for any given search, and fewer than 10% go to the second page.
+For most people, it’s not very far; in fact, roughly 90% of searchers don’t click on results past the first page.

 So what do you do if your name doesn’t show up at the top of your Google search?
-Not appearing in the search results can be bad for your Internet reputation—you need people to find accurate and useful information.
-Otherwise, they will be left to draw conclusions about you based on nothing at all—or worse: one-sided, false and potentially negative content.
+Not appearing in the search results can make you look unprofessional or untrustworthy.
+Plus, if people can’t find accurate and useful information about you, they will be left to draw conclusions about you based on nothing at all—or worse—based on inaccurate, outdated, or otherwise harmful content.

 1. Create a profile on the main social networks